-In accordance with Government Auditing Standards, we have also issued our report dated July 29, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 6, 2023, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+This report can be found on pages 66 and 67.

-Cypress, California July 29, 2022
+Cypress, California June 6, 2023

-Management's Discussion and Analysis For the Years Ended December 31, 2021 and 2020
+Management's Discussion and Analysis For the Years Ended December 31, 2022 and 1899

-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Oakdale Irrigation District (District) provides an introduction to the financial statements of the District for the years ended December 31, 2021 and 2020.
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Oakdale Irrigation District (District) provides an introduction to the financial statements of the District for the years ended December 31, 2022 and 2021.
 We encourage readers to consider the information presented here in conjunction with the basic financial statements and related notes, which follow this section.